Community Emergency Response Team

 Trained CERT volunteers can help others in their community or workplace following a disaster, particularly when professional emergency responders are not immediately available.

-The eight-session course provides a variety of disaster planning, recovery and survival skills aimed at assisting our community in disaster response and recovery.
+The 24 hour course provides a variety of disaster planning, recovery and survival skills aimed at assisting our community in disaster response and recovery.
 Marysville residents and business owners are encouraged to participate or send employees to these emergency preparedness classes.

 Training sessions cover disaster preparedness, disaster fire suppression, basic disaster medical operations, light search and rescue, and team operations.
 The training also includes a disaster simulation in which participants practice skills that they learned throughout the course.
 The CERT course is taught in the community by a trained team of first responders who have completed a CERT Train-the-Trainer course conducted by their state training office for emergency management, or FEMA's Emergency Management Institute, located in Emmitsburg, Maryland.

 Participants must attend all sessions and be a willing team participant.
 Basic Personal Protective Equipment (PPE) will be provided on the first day of class, but participants are encouraged to bring their own personal safety equipment to ensure proper fit.
 You must be 18 or older to participate.
 Individuals who are 16-17 may participate with parent or guardian permission.